el-rapido/ArduinoPlantKeeper/README.md

 ESP8266 microcontroller.
 The proposed system should integrate necessary functionalities, such as moisture level readings, watering when plants drop below a set threshold and manual precise watering while ensuring proper safety measures and ease of use for a wide range of applications.

-This code uses a ESP8266 microcontroller paired with Blynk IOT platform for the UI side.
+This project uses a ESP8266 microcontroller paired with Blynk IOT platform for the UI side.
 It also makes use of a few Arduino libraries such as ESP8266WiFi and BlynkSimpleEsp8266.